furstenheim/tuenti-challenge-8/README.md

  ![Lasers](./11-lasers/lasers3.png )

-A nice way to see this problem was a graph.
-Each row and column would be a node.
+A nice way to see this problem was as a graph.
+Each row or column would be a node.
 They would be connected if there was a diamond in that row and column.
 In the previous image the corresponding graph was

  ![bipartite](./11-lasers/bipartite_graph.png )

+left nodes correspond to rows, right nodes correspond to columns.
+There are four edges, one per diamond.
 We are looking for the maximum number of nodes that are not connected by edges.
 This is a very general problem that can be easily found in wikipedia.
 It is called the [independence Number](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)), for general graphs it is `NP`-complete.
-However, for bipartite graphs it can be computed using the maximum flow (number of vertices minux the max flow).
+However, for bipartite graphs it can be computed using the maximum flow (number of vertices minus the max flow).
 One possible way to compute the maximum flow is using [Hopcroft Karp](https://en.wikipedia.org/wiki/Hopcroft%E2%80%93Karp_algorithm), there are tons of implementations on the internet, and it is not hard to adapt.
 The growth of the algorithm is `O(sqrt(V)E` so it can easily cope with the limits in the problem.

 ### Problem 14 paranoid android